muratk5n/thirdwave/en/README.md

 ---

 Cosin is in Qinghai.
 Yep..
 Tibet, Qinghai, Sichuan, Shaanxi.
 All have a lot of potential.
-Talked abt this before.
-[Map](https://pbs.twimg.com/media/FD5unTVXsAUe4PI?format=png&name=small).
+China can become energy independent, using solar alone.

 ---